astropy/SPISEA/docs/make_isochrone.rst

     reddening law have changed, the original file will be overwritten by the new isochrone.

-    *So, we recommend that users specify different iso_dir paths when making isochrones with different evolution models, atmosphere models, or reddening laws.*
+    *To avoid files from being unintentially overwritten, we recommend that users specify different iso_dir paths when making isochrones with different evolution models, atmosphere models, or reddening laws.*

-    * **WARNING**: IsochronePhot does not currently check the isochrone table file to see if the photometric filters match those input by the user. *So, if the user wishes to generate an isochrone with different filters, we recommend either using a different iso_dir path or setting the keyword recomp=True (see docs below).*
+    * **WARNING**: IsochronePhot does not check existing isochrone tables to see if the photometric filters match those specified by the user. *So, if the user wishes to generate an isochrone with different filters, we recommend either using a different iso_dir path or setting the keyword recomp=True (see docs below).*